tzickel/justredis/README.md

 Please note that this project is currently alpha quality and the API is not finalized.
 Please provide feedback if you think the API is convenient enough or not.
 A permissive license will be chosen once the API will be more mature for wide spread consumption.

-Please note that because this library supports both synchronous and asynchronous communications, if you want to use asynchronous I/O install the anyio library as well.

 ## [Why](https://xkcd.com/927/) ?

 - Transparent API (Just call the Redis commands, and the library will figure out cluster routing, script caching, etc...)